 Invite your favourite teddies and dolls to join your family on an indoor picnic, where you'll set up a blanket or towel for everyone to sit on and enjoy some snacks together.

-8. Decorate The Garden With Painted Rocks
+8. Decorate With Painted Rocks

 You'll need: brightly coloured acrylic paint, plate, paintbrushes and rocks

-Collect rocks from the garden (we recommend smooth ones that aren't too pale or dark as these will show the paint best).
+Collect rocks from the garden or on your daily walk (we recommend smooth ones that aren't too pale or dark as these will show the paint best).
 If you have time, clear the dirt, rinse them in water and let them completely air dry.
 They're fine to use as is but it works best when they're super clean.
 Select your paint colours, pour a little onto a plate and start painting!
 Use smaller brushes for details.
 When they're dry (this might be the next day) you can set them up all around your garden as decorations.

 9. Draw On The Floor